For many expats, including me, Transferwise has quickly become the best way to send money to Thailand.

 That's the real-time exchange rate the banks and other financial services have access to (at least from what I understand).

 In general, banks and other currency exchange services fix their own exchange rate to add their markup.

 Instead, they offer you the mid-market exchange rate for free and only take a fee when you transfer money.

 Oh, and the exchange rate is guaranteed when you press "convert".

-It's great when you can hold to your money for a while.
+It's great when you can hold money for a while.

-Just setup an alert on their website, and convert your money with Transferwise when the price has reached your target.
+Just set up an alert on their website, and convert money with Transferwise when the price has reached your target.